optiqs/optiqs/README.md

 ## you're tired of writing reducers and selectors

 As an example, let's say you want to retrieve some nested property from your state and show it in a view.
 Then you want to update it somehow.
-Here's a side by side comparison between the standard redux abstractions like selectors and reducers, and optics using [redux-saga](https://github.com/redux-saga/redux-saga) :
+Here's a side by side comparison between the standard redux abstractions like selectors and reducers, and optiqs using [redux-saga](https://github.com/redux-saga/redux-saga) :

-Standard               |  Optics
+Standard               |  Optiqs
 :---------------------:|:-------------------------:
 ![](docs/standard.png) |![](docs/optics.png)